Banner Image

 Karan Shah - Founder & CEO at IIDE

-How does Costco make money?
+How does Costco Make Money?

 Revenue Stream Breakdown:

-• Recurring income from over 140 million members, contributing more than 65% of operating income in 2024.
+Membership Fees (Gold Star & Executive): Recurring income from over 140 million members, contributing more than 65% of operating income in 2024.

-• Bulk goods and general merchandise, including food, fresh produce, electronics, apparel, and more, account for ~95% of Costco's revenue.
+Product Sales: Bulk goods and general merchandise, including food, fresh produce, electronics, apparel, and more, account for ~95% of Costco's revenue.

-• Kirkland Signature, Costco’s private label, makes up 33% of total sales, generating around $86 billion in 2024.
+Private Label (Kirkland Signature): Kirkland Signature, Costco’s private label, makes up 33% of total sales, generating around $86 billion in 2024.

-• Ancillary services such as pharmacy, travel, optical, and gold bullion contribute a smaller portion of revenue.
+Service Revenue: Ancillary services such as pharmacy, travel, optical, and gold bullion contribute a smaller portion of revenue.
 These services serve as traffic drivers with minimal markup.

 Revenue Contribution: